 Throw that switch in your head and enter a mode where you want to use your environment to condition your body and refine your capabilities.
-Any external object or environment can be used to sharpen you if you throw yourself against it and work like mad.
+Any external object or environment can sharpen you if you throw yourself against it and work like mad.

 Let me ask you, is your total working time for the week limited to the time you spend in your office?
 Probably not.
 That’s easy to understand in today’s society where you and everyone you know probably deal with emails all the time, all over the place.